Court of Appeal of Tanzania

 8 December 2022

-Applicant failed to prove good cause for extension; illegality and sickness were not sufficiently demonstrated, application dismissed with costs.
+Applicant failed to prove illegality or sickness sufficient to justify extension of time; application dismissed with costs.

 8 December 2022